 French chef Hélène Darroze began her career working for Alain Ducasse at the famed Le Louis XV in Monaco in the early 1990s before going on to receive critical acclaim for her Michelin-starred Paris eatery.
 In 2008, the Connaught came calling and Darroze opened the doors of her namesake restaurant within the landmark hotel.

 Following a multimillion refurbishment in 2019, the restaurant reopened with a slightly less formal look complete with two Damian Hearst butterfly collages and a beautiful pink marble chef’s table overlooking the kitchen.
+In 2021, she became the first French female chef to achieve three-Michelin-star status in the UK as the restaurant was elevated from its longstanding two stars.

 The fourth-generation chef splits her time between her London and Paris restaurants with Darroze placing her UK restaurant in the capable hands of head chef Marco Zampese while she is away.
 The menu offers fresh seasonal produce, carefully selected by Darroze with French, as well as British and international, influences.
 The Cornish brown and spider crabs with pomelo and lampong pepper is a real highlight.